Paternity Lawyer in Miami, Florida

-Paternity suits, also known as “establishment hearings”, “filiation hearings”, or “parentage actions” and “paternity proceedings” are legal actions which are used in order to determine whether a man is the father of a child, and to (accordingly) confer the associated legal rights and obligations of parenthood granted under Florida law.
+Paternity suits, also known as “establishment hearings”, “filiation hearings”, or “parentage actions” and “paternity proceedings” are legal actions that are used in order to determine whether a man is the father of a child, and to (accordingly) confer the associated legal rights and obligations of parenthood granted under Florida law.
 (Florida Statute §742.011, 742.031; see Kendrick v.
 Everheart, 390 So.
 2d 53 (Fla.
 1980)).
-These actions are frequently initiated by either the biological mother or biological father in order to start the process in collecting child support and/or in order to formalize a “parenting plan”.
+These actions are frequently initiated by either the biological mother or biological father in order to start the process of collecting child support and/or in order to formalize a “parenting plan”.

 Paternity questions are very common in family law.
 Paternity frequently becomes of concern when a nonmarital or illegitimate child is born; meaning the child’s parents were unmarried at the time of his/her birth.
 A paternity action represents a legal proceeding that officially states the father’s position has the child’s biological parent.

 Paternal relationships are established in a few different ways.
 Firstly, a child born to a married couple is presumed by the state to be the child of the husband.
 Secondly, an illegitimate child whose parents are unmarried may have a father’s name designated on the birth certificate.
 If the father’s name is listed, uncontested on the birth certificate, a parental relationship is established.
 If two unmarried parents acknowledge parentage, they can legally enter into a parenting agreement with the aid of their attorneys.
 This arrangement can establish the paternal relationship legally as well as outline custody, visitation and child support.
 Thirdly, paternal relationships can be established by filing a paternity action that requires the alleged father’s response to say yes, no, or maybe.
 In the no and maybe cases, the father will undergo DNA testing to determine their position as the child’s father.

 Why is a Paternity Action Filed?